wjnbreu/mvp/README.md

-# MVP.css — Minimalist stylesheet for HTML elements
+# MVP stylesheet for HTML elements

-Out of the box CSS styling for HTML elements.
-No class names, no framework to learn.
+This is a fork of [MVP.css](https://github.com/andybrewer/mvp)

+Currently exploring the use of this branch as basis for a repo template I can use.

 Live demo: https://andybrewer.github.io/mvp/

-## Versions
+## Version Release History at time of fork

 ### v1.1
 * Fixed code blocks to use `<pre><code>` instead of `<samp>`